 Story opens with a woman (Ginger Snaps’ Emily Perkins) running hysterically to a closing gas station and begging for help.
 Turned away by an obnoxious clerk, she runs to the phone booth where both she and the booth are snatched up into the sky before she can complete her 911 call.
 We then cut to pretty April (Brittany Allen) who is going with friends to her family’s soon-to-be-sold remote cabin for a weekend stay to take pictures for the realtor…and do a bit of partying.
 Once there, they witness an object crash into the woods and upon investigating, discover a disc-like craft and some very inhuman footprints.
 Back at the cabin, they have a terrifying encounter with the occupant and the creature is shot and falls into the pool, presumed dead.
-Now they are being hunted by otherworldly beings and according to local pot grower/conspiracy theorist Travis (a fun Michael Ironside), they have broken a treaty between the extraterrestrials and the U.S. Goverment and the aliens will find them and make them pay.
+Now they are being hunted by otherworldly beings and according to local pot grower/conspiracy theorist Travis (a fun Michael Ironside), they have broken a treaty between the extraterrestrials and the U.S. Government and the aliens will find them and make them pay.
 Is there any escape for them?

 I had a very good time with this flick and found it a really fun homage to a number of favorite types of horror.
-The Vicious Brothers script pays tribute to not only alien abduction themed chillers but, to the old remote cabin scenario, and maybe even a touch of Friday The 13th, too.
+The Vicious Brothers script pays tribute to not only alien abduction themed chillers, but to the old remote cabin scenario, and maybe even a touch of Friday The 13th, too.
 Under their direction, the film has a distinctly 80s vibe and is quite colorful and loaded with spooky action and impressive FX sequences.
-The filmmakers also proudly incorporate far too many clichés to be anything but, an intentional homage…and as such, it’s a lot of fun.
-The film has some intense scenes…especially in the last act…but, is more of an outright sci-fi/monster flick and is a very entertaining one at that.
+The filmmakers also proudly incorporate far too many clichés to be anything, but an intentional homage…and as such, it’s a lot of fun.
+The film has some intense scenes…especially in the last act…but is more of an outright sci-fi/monster flick and is a very entertaining one at that.
 There are some top notch visual and make-up FX to portray our creatures, as well as, their ships and abilities, and a fun and surprising amount of gore to illustrate their carnage.
 The movie has an 80s look as filmed by Samy Inayeh and a really effective score by the Canadian band Blitz//Berlin.
-Maybe not an altogether original movie but, it used the traditional elements wisely and mixed the homages very well.
+Maybe not an altogether original movie, but it used the traditional elements wisely and mixed the homages very well.

 The cast are all fine and play their roles effectively.
 Brittany Allen makes a good heroine with her resilient and strong April.
 Freddie Stroma is likable as April’s loving boyfriend, Kyle.
 Melanie Papalia plays cute, loyal friend Melanie.
 Jesse Moss is appropriately grating as party animal Seth…the “Hudson” of the group.
 Anja Savcic is pretty, but doesn’t get to do much, as Seth’s girlfriend Lex and Gil Bellows is solid as the local sheriff with a personal interest in what is going on.
 As for the genre familiar guest stars, Perkins is good as the hysterical mom who’s lost her husband and child to the visitors and Ironside is a hoot in a lighter role than we are used to seeing him, as the stoner/conspiracy theorist Travis.
 A solid cast.

-3 and 1/2… well…you know.
+3 and 1/2 (out of 4)… well…you know.